-The minimum estimated mean annual level of human-caused mortality and serious injury for the portion of the Bering spotted seal stock in U.S. waters between 2014 and 2018 is 5,254 seals: 1 in U.S. commercial fisheries, 0.4 incidental to MMP-authorized research, and 5,253 in the Alaska Native subsistence harvest (average statewide harvest, including struck and lost animals, in 2015, based on a recently published analysis (Nelson et al. 2019) that is higher and likely more accurate than previous estimates but also revealed stable or decreasing trends in harvest numbers; see below).
-However, the total mortality and serious injury due to commercial fisheries is unknown because some of the reported harbor seal takes in U.S. commercial fisheries may actually have been spotted seals (since it is virtually impossible to distinguish between these two species without genetic analysis), and there have been no observer programs in nearshore Bristol Bay fisheries that are known to interact with spotted seals.
-Additional potential threats most likely to result in direct human-caused mortality or serious injury of this stock include the increased potential for oil spills due to an increase in vessel traffic in Alaska waters (with changes in sea-ice coverage)
+The minimum estimated mean annual level of human-caused mortality and serious injury for the portion of the ribbon seal stock in U.S. waters between 2014 and 2018 is 163 seals: 0.9 in U.S. commercial fisheries and 162 in the Alaska Native subsistence harvest (average statewide harvest, including struck and lost animals, in 2015, based on a recently published analysis (Nelson et al. 2019) that is higher and likely more accurate than previous estimates but also revealed stable or decreasing trends in harvest numbers; see below).
+Additional potential threats most likely to result in direct human-caused mortality or serious injury of this stock include the increased potential for oil spills due to an increase in vessel traffic in Alaska waters (with changes in sea-ice coverage).

-Between 2014 and 2018, incidental mortality and serious injury of spotted seals in U.S. waters occurred in one of the federally-managed U.S. commercial fisheries in Alaska monitored for incidental mortality and serious injury by fisheries observers: the BSAI flatfish trawl fishery - this UoC (Table 1; Breiwick 2013; MML, unpubl. data).
-This resulted in a minimum estimated mean annual mortality and serious injury rate of one spotted seal incidental to U.S. commercial fisheries occurred between 2014 and 2018, based exclusively on observer data.
-Mortality and serious injury of harbor seals incidental to U.S. commercial fisheries occurred between 2014 and 2018 and, because it is virtually impossible to distinguish between harbor seals and spotted seals without genetic analysis, some of the reported harbor seal takes may actually have been spotted seals.
-Further, there have been no observer programs on nearshore Bristol Bay fisheries that are known to interact with spotted seals, making the total mortality and serious injury due to fisheries unknown.
+Between 2014 and 2018, incidental mortality and serious injury of ribbon seals in U.S. waters occurred in four of the federally-managed U.S. commercial fisheries in Alaska monitored for incidental mortality and serious injury by fisheries observers: the Bering Sea/Aleutian Islands flatfish trawl, Bering Sea/Aleutian Islands pollock trawl, Bering Sea/Aleutian Islands Pacific cod trawl, and Bering Sea/Aleutian Islands rockfish trawl fisheries (Table 1; Breiwick 2013; MML, unpubl. data).
+For the present fishery, the BSAI rockfish UoA is responsible for one recorded mortality in 2014.
+The minimum estimated mean annual mortality and serious injury rate incidental to U.S. commercial fisheries between 2014 and 2018 is 0.9 ribbon seals, based exclusively on observer data.

-The Bering spotted seal stock is not designated as depleted under the MMPA or listed as threatened or endangered under the ESA.
-NMFS completed a comprehensive status review of the spotted seal under the ESA in 2009 (Boveng et al. 2009) and concluded that listing the Bering distinct population segment (DPS) of spotted seals, which corresponds to the Bering stock of spotted seals, was not warranted at that time (73 FR 51615, 20 October 2009).
-The Bering stock of spotted seals is not considered a strategic stock.
-The best estimate of the mean annual level of human-caused mortality and serious injury in the portion of the stock in U.S. waters is 5,254 spotted seals, which is less than the PBR (25,394 seals).
-The minimum estimated mean annual rate of U.S. commercial fishery- related mortality and serious injury (one seal) is less than 10% of the PBR (10% of PBR = 2,539) and, therefore, can be considered insignificant and approaching a zero mortality and serious injury rate.
+Ribbon seals are not designated as depleted under the Marine Mammal Protection Act (MMPA) or listed as threatened or endangered under the Endangered Species Act (ESA).
+NMFS completed a comprehensive status review of ribbon seals under the ESA in 2013 (Boveng et al. 2013) and concluded that listing ribbon seals was not warranted at that time (78 FR 41371, 10 July 2013).
+The ribbon seal stock is not considered a strategic stock.
+The best estimate of the mean annual level of human-caused mortality and serious injury in the portion of the stock in U.S. waters is 163 ribbon seals, which is less than the PBR (9,785 seals).
+The minimum estimated mean annual rate of U.S. commercial fishery-related mortality and serious injury (0.9 seals) is less than 10% of the PBR (10% of PBR = 979) and, therefore, can be considered insignificant and approaching a zero mortality and serious injury rate.

-Steller sea lion (western US stock; Muto et. al. 2020)9
+Steller sea lion (western US stock; Muto et. al. 2021)8

-The minimum estimated mean annual level of human-caused mortality and serious injury for Western U.S. Steller sea lions between 2014 and 2018 is 254 sea lions: 37 in U.S. commercial fisheries, 0.8 in unknown (commercial, recreational, or subsistence) fisheries, 3.6 in marine debris, 3.6 due to other causes (illegal shooting, mortality incidental to MMPA-authorized research), and 209 in the Alaska Native subsistence harvest.
+The minimum estimated mean annual level of human-caused mortality and serious injury for Western U.S. Steller sea lions between 2014 and 2018 is 254 sea lions: 37 in U.S. commercial fisheries, 0.8 in unknown (commercial, recreational, or subsistence) fisheries, 3.6 in marine debris, 3.6 due to other causes (illegal shooting, mortality incidental to Marine Mammal Protection Act (MMPA)-authorized research), and 209 in the Alaska Native subsistence harvest.
 No observers have been assigned to several fisheries that are known to interact with this stock and estimates of entanglement in fishing gear and marine debris based solely on stranding reports in areas west of 144°W longitude may underestimate the entanglement of Western stock animals that travel to parts of Southeast Alaska.